 Is the College open over the holidays?

 On the whole the College is closed during the holidays, though the main school office remains open for most of the year.
-During the Easter and Summer Holidays, the boarding houses are used by Ardmore Language School.
+During the Easter and Summer Holidays, the boarding houses are used by Ardmore Language School and for our own residential rowing camps.

 When do boarders have to return to School?

-All pupils are expected to be back by 7.00pm on Sunday (or the last day of a holiday), for a quiet time preparing for the coming week.
+The boarding Houses open at 7.00pm on Sunday evenings (or the last day of a holiday), and pupils are expected to have returned by 9.00pm.
 However, pupils may return by 7.45am on a Monday morning, as long as this is arranged with the Housemaster in advance.

 Do I have to bring my own duvet, pillow and bedding?